 Check out The Judy Garland Online Discography’s Decca Records Section for details about all of Judy’s Decca recordings.

-July 30, 1950: Judy arrived in Sun Valley, Idaho, for a few weeks of rest and relaxation.
+July 30, 1950: Judy arrived in Sun Valley, Idaho, for a few weeks of rest.
 She was still dealing with the ramifications of her June 19th suicide attempt that had made international headlines.

 July 30, 1951: While she was vacationing in France after her successful comeback at the London Palladium and subsequent tour of England and Scotland, Judy was seen out on the town dancing with boxer Sugar Ray Robinson.

 July 30, 1961: Judy performed at the Forrest Hills Stadium in Forrest Hills (Queens), New York.
 The concert was originally scheduled for July 29th but it was rained out.